ElTimuro/strategem-zero/README.md

 - Hosted on Vercel

 ## Upcoming
-- Rounds with a list to compelte for points
+- Rounds with a list to complete for points

 ## Know Issues